Best beef burgers

 Discover the best premium, chilled beef burgers as recommended by our expert taste test panel.

-All the premium, chilled burgers that we assessed are available from the major supermarkets, including own-brand options from Aldi, Asda, The Co-operative, Lidl, Marks & Spencer, Morrisons, Sainsbury's, Tesco and Waitrose, plus popular own brand Gourmet Burger Kitchen.
+These included own-brand options from Aldi, Asda, The Co-operative, Lidl, Marks & Spencer, Morrisons, Sainsbury's, Tesco and Waitrose, plus popular own brand Gourmet Burger Kitchen.

 Table notes: Price excludes special offers/deals and were correct as of the week ending 6 April 2018.